barbeque/sg1000/README.md

 ## Special Thanks
 The following people helped me figure out some aspect of the SG-1000, fixed a bug in my hardware, or otherwise contributed.

+ * Nick Hook from SC-3000 Survivors helped with providing diagrams, pictures, and SF-7000 information
  * Fabio Dalla Libera (sms power) helped with the M1 transistor
  * asynchronous (sms power) also helped with the M1 transistor